xumzheng/microsoft-graph-docs/concepts/social-intel-concept-overview.md

 The _profile API_ lets you, as app developers, model and represent people in Microsoft 365 services, and the profile card API lets administrators control the information showing on users' profile cards in the organization.

-As ubiquitous the user's data is in Microsoft Graph, data derived from the user's social interactions is particularly interesting.
+As ubiquitous the user's data is in Microsoft Graph, data derived from the user's interactions is particularly interesting.
 It provides intelligent insights that can answer questions such as the following:

 - "Search for People who’s name starts with ‘J’"
 - "Which documents are most interesting to this person?"

 You can use the _people API_ and _insights API_ in Microsoft Graph to build smarter apps that can, respectively, access the relevant people and documents for a user.

-The people API returns people ordered by relevance to a user, based on that user's contacts, social networks, organization directory, and recent communications on email.
+The people API returns people ordered by relevance to a user, based on that user's contacts, organization directory, and recent communications on email.
 This is particularly useful for people-picking scenarios.

 The insights API uses advanced analytics and machine learning to provide the most relevant files users need throughout their work day.
 The API powers familiar Microsoft 365 experiences, including Office Delve, SharePoint Home, the Discover view in OneDrive for Business, and Outlook on the web.